dotnet/EntityFramework.Docs/entity-framework/core/get-started/uwp/getting-started.md

 ## Create the initial migration

  Create the initial migration.
+You indicate the command to use the console application as the startup project.

 * Run `Add-Migration InitialCreate -StartupProject Blogging.Migrations.Startup`

-This command scaffolds a migration that creates the initial set of tables for your model.
+This command scaffolds a migration that creates the initial set of database tables for your data model.

-## Create a new UWP project
+## Create the UWP project

 * In **Solution Explorer**, right-click the solution, and then choose **Add > New Project**.